yasinenis/Word_Memorization/README.md

-# Word_Memorization app developed by Yasin Eniş.
+# Word_Memorization app developed by Yasin Eniş to memorize english words and sentences corectly.